InfiniteCuriosity/Job_search_in_data_science/README.md

 https://www.meetup.com/topics/ (in case you want to see the whole list of Meetup topics)<br>

 **Seventh**:
 Do a search for current and former people in the role you are applying for, both at the company and competitors.
-Compare your skills/experiences/qualifications to people who actually got the job.
+Compare your skills/experiences/qualifications to people who actually got the job, and/or are doing the same (or silimar) job at a different location.
+This is the only thing I used LinkedIn to do.

 • Questions you can ask when they look at you and say, 'So, do you have any questions for us?'

 Ask what most strongly predicts success in this role?

-I want to make sure I understand why the role is open, then show why my skills are a very strong match.
+I want to make sure I understand why the role is open, then show why my skills are a very strong match. (this is the, "Can I make it any more obvious???" part)

 Ask what is one thing you (the job candidate) can do to improve your probability of getting this role?